code-423n4/2021-10-badgerdao/README.md

     * Ensure oracle never goes down?
     * What should happen IF ibBTC is legitimately exploited...
 Is it better to keep this value at the new value or the pre-exploit expected value?

+* This contract interacts with both the underlying ibBTC contracts and is used in a Curve pool.

-## Contracts
+## Live Contracts
-A live instance of the wrapper can be found here (pending).
-It's using a proxy + logic split for upgradeability.
+* A live instance of the wrapper can be found [here](https://etherscan.io/token/0x8751d4196027d4e6da63716fa7786b5174f04c15).
+    * (It's using a proxy + logic split for upgradeability during test phase)
-There is a test curve pool vs sbtc on Ethereum (pending), and a test pool vs ren on Polygon.
+* There is a curve pool vs sbtc on Ethereum [here](https://curve.fi/factory/60).

+## Contract Details
+* WrappedIbbtc.sol (154 lines)
+* WrappedIbbtcEth.sol (162 lines)

 # UX Considerations
 Users need to convert ibBTC to wibBTC before depositing into curve pool.
 They then need to deposit values into the curve pool denominated in balances rather than shares.